 If you don’t use Smart Lock to automatically unlock your Chromebook when your phone is nearby, it can get pretty annoying to type your password every single time you want to log in.
 Fortunately, there’s a tweak that allows you to use a PIN instead of a password, making the unlocking process much faster.

-After your Chromebook finishes booting, go ahead and jump into the Settings menu by clicking the system tray and selecting the cog icon.
+Go ahead and jump into the Settings menu by clicking the system tray and selecting the cog icon.

 When you click it, you’ll need to input your current password.